 Permalink to “2.
 Agents will access your data, and governance is not optional”The NemoClaw announcement is the most direct signal for data teams.
 NemoClaw enables autonomous agents to access file systems, execute code, query databases, and communicate across enterprise applications.
 Jensen named the challenge plainly: agents can access employee information, supply chain data, and financial records, and send it out.

 OpenShell addresses network security.
-It does not address the data governance question underneath it: which data can an agent read?
+It does not address the data governance question underneath: which data can an agent read?
 Which data lineage paths does it traverse?
 Who authorized it to act on a particular dataset, and when was that authorization last reviewed?

-That is a data governance for AI problem.
-The organization with metadata management in place, knowing which tables are sensitive, which columns contain PII, and which datasets have been certified for AI use, can configure agent access policies with precision.
-The organization without that foundation will face it as an emergency when agents are already deployed.
+The organization with that metadata in place is the one ready to respond when agent frameworks like NemoClaw need real policies to enforce.
+The organization without it will face the problem as an emergency when agents are already deployed.
 The common context problems data teams face when building agents do not disappear with better hardware; they become more urgent.

 Permalink to “3.
-The token budget changes how you plan for data quality”Jensen predicted that engineers will soon carry an annual token budget alongside their salary.
+Token budgets make data quality an inference problem”Jensen predicted that engineers will soon carry an annual token budget alongside their salary.
 Recent McKinsey research on enterprise AI adoption reinforces this: AI compute is becoming a budgeted resource like cloud spend, not a discretionary experiment.
-That means the data infrastructure those agents touch needs to be production-quality, documented, and trustworthy.

-Atlan and the governance layer that makes agentic AI trustworthy
+Atlan and the governance layer for the agentic era

 Book a demo to see how Atlan helps enterprises build the governance foundation that agentic AI requires.